1. What is a Deed of Variation ?

 2. Why would I do this?

-Although it may sound unlikely that anyone would want to ‘give away’ an inheritance, if you want to try and save inheritance tax that may be paid on your own death, a Deed of Variation may really help.
+Although it may sound unlikely that anyone would want to ‘give away’ an inheritance, if you want to try and save inheritance tax that may be paid on your own death, a Deed of Variation may help.
 You might choose to redirect your inheritance into a Discretionary Trust (a flexible trust with more than one beneficiary), then you will still be able to benefit from both the capital and income and your beneficiaries will not be taxed on the capital when you die.
 Some Deeds of Variation give assets to a surviving spouse or charity and inheritance tax may be saved this way too.
 Sometimes Deeds of Variation are also used because a Will is old and was not reviewed and family situations have changed in the meantime making the Will terms unsuitable.
 They are also used where someone dies without a Will and everyone agrees that the Intestacy Rules do not create the best outcome.

 3. Why is a Trust better than me having the money outright?